Arimidex for bodybuilding ( anastrozole )

 - weakness on either side of the body

-A serious allergic reaction is unlikely, however, get immediate medical assistance if it happens.
+A severe allergic reaction is unlikely; however, get immediate medical assistance if it happens.
 Symptoms may include:

-- itching, rash or swelling of face, throat or tongue
+- itching, rash, or swelling of the face, throat, or tongue

 - severe dizziness

 - trouble in breathing

-- Before beginning the Arimidex treatment, be sure to tell the doctor of any medications that you are taking, such as over-the-counter vitamins, drugs or herbal treatments.
+Before beginning the Arimidex treatment, tell the doctor about your medications, such as over-the-counter vitamins, drugs, or herbal therapies.

 - Notify the healthcare worker when you are pregnant or may be pregnant before starting the treatment.
 Pregnancy category D (this drug can be dangerous to the fetus.
 Pregnant women should be advised about the possible hazard to the fetus).

 - Do not get pregnant while on Arimidex.
-The use of contraception like condoms is recommended.
-Discuss with a doctor when is it safe to become pregnant after the therapy.
+The use of contraception, like condoms, is recommended.
+Please discuss with a doctor when it is safe to become pregnant after the therapy.

 - Breastfeeding is not allowed while on Arimidex.

-- If hot flashes are experienced, wear light clothing, stay in a cool place and put cool cloths on the head to reduce symptoms.
+- If hot flashes are experienced, wear light clothing, stay in a cool place, and put cool clothes on the head to reduce symptoms.
 Seek a healthcare worker if these become intolerable or worsen.

 - Ibuprofen or acetaminophen may relieve discomfort resulting from generalized pains and aches.
-But make sure to discuss these symptoms with the doctor prior to taking it.
+But make sure to discuss these symptoms with the doctor before taking them.

 - Arimidex can cause nausea.
-Take anti-nausea drugs as prescribed by the doctor, and eat frequent small meals.
+Take anti-nausea drugs as the doctor prescribes, and eat frequent small meals.

 - Have adequate rest

 - Observe proper nutrition

-- If there are side effects or symptoms, discuss these with the health care provider to prescribe medications and give other recommendations that will be effective in treating such problems.
+- If there are side effects or symptoms, discuss these with the health care provider to prescribe medications and give other recommendations that will effectively treat such problems.

-You are going to be checked regularly by a doctor while taking Arimidex, however, no particular tests or blood tests will be required.
+You will be checked regularly by a doctor while taking Arimidex.
+However, no particular tests or blood tests will be required.